A Survey of Generative Categories and Techniques in Multimodal Generative Models: Directions

 \paragraph{Extending Chain-of-Thought Reasoning to Non-Text Modalities}

 CoT prompting, originally designed for step-wise reasoning in language, is increasingly being adapted to modalities where reasoning is spatial, temporal, or structural rather than sequential.
 In image generation, spatial CoT techniques decompose prompts into explicit visual plans before generation, such as object layouts or region-based attributes.
-Models like RPG \cite{yang_mastering_2024} and LayerCraft \cite{zhang_layercraft_2025} use LLMs to produce structured CoT plans guiding downstream generation, while integrated frameworks like MVoT \cite{li_imagine_2025} and UV-CoT \cite{zhao_unsupervised_2025} generate intermediate visual representations (for example, bounding boxes, sketches) as reasoning artifacts within the model itself. \\ \\ In temporal domains, motion and video CoT decomposes complex activities into sub-goals or frame-level trajectories.
-C-Drag \cite{li_c-drag_2025} leverages CoT within a visual-language model to reason about object physics and temporal interactions, while CoTDiffusion \cite{ni_generate_2024} employs diffusion as a high-level planner to synthesize structured visual subgoals.
-Similarly, structural CoT approaches, like MusiCoT \cite{lam_analyzable_2025}, plan musical progressions or 3D scaffoldings before synthesis, showing how reasoning can operate across harmonies or topologies rather than text. \\ \\ However, applying CoT beyond language presents open challenges.
-For example: what constitutes a “thought” in image, motion, or 3D space?
-Visual and structural reasoning may require non-textual intermediate representations, such as layouts, scene graphs, motion paths, or latent templates, that are difficult to define or supervise \cite{li_imagine_2025}.
-The very notion of “steps” becomes ambiguous in parallel or geometric tasks like music or mesh construction \cite{wang_multimodal_2025}.
-Further, CoT-guided generation is prone to error propagation, a flawed early plan can cascade into systemic generation failures unless robustness or self-correction is built in. \\ \\ Finally, integration remains a bottleneck: aligning high-level CoT plans from an LLM with the low-level operations of diffusion models or transformers (for instance, how layout constraints guide denoising) is still an open design problem \cite{yang_mastering_2024}.
-Addressing these challenges through richer intermediate formats, multimodal-aware reasoning primitives, and bidirectional planner-executor loops, will be essential to fully realize CoT in non-text domains.
+Models like RPG \cite{yang_mastering_2024} and LayerCraft \cite{zhang_layercraft_2025} use LLMs to produce structured CoT plans guiding downstream generation, while integrated frameworks like MVoT \cite{li_imagine_2025} and UV-CoT \cite{zhao_unsupervised_2025} generate intermediate visual representations (for example, bounding boxes, sketches) as reasoning artefacts within the model itself.
+In temporal domains, motion and video CoT decomposes complex activities into sub-goals or frame-level trajectories.
+C-Drag \cite{li_c-drag_2025} leverages CoT within a visual-language model to reason about object physics and temporal interactions, while CoTDiffusion \cite{ni_generate_2024} employs diffusion as a high-level planner to synthesise structured visual subgoals.
+Similarly, structural CoT approaches, like MusiCoT \cite{lam_analyzable_2025}, plan musical progressions or 3D scaffoldings before synthesis, showing how reasoning can operate across harmonies or topologies rather than text.